harshvardha/Blog/README.md

 2. Then run "npm run dev" for both frontend and backend by going into respective directories because package.json file for both the frontend and backend is inside respective directories.

+3. Install mongoDB compass for database connection on localhost.

 To use the logout feature just click on your profile pic and you will be logged out from the app.